menu

 adb -e shell getprop | grep -E "secure|dashboard"

-Another common way used by security experts for root detection is to search for applications that are commonly found on a rooted device.
-Some of such examples are Busyboy, Titanium Backup, Xposed Manager, Luckypatcher.
+Another common method security experts use for root detection is to search for applications commonly found on a rooted device.
+Some examples are Busyboy, Titanium Backup, Xposed Manager, and Luckypatcher.

 public static final String[] knownDangerousAppsPackages =